 Speaking of corks…. if you haven’t already figured it out, this mama loves her wine.
 I’ve been collecting wine corks for 10 years now.
 Needless to say I have quite the collection.
 Some of these corks are from very memorable evenings out and are souvenirs of wonderful memories with the hubs.
 Disclosure: I did not drink “all” those bottles… I did receive some of the corks from restaurant bar collections (tip: ask your high end restaurants for the corks!).
 A-hem… anyhoo… Because of my substantial cork collection, I have used the corks in many Cork Projects for our home, just as pictured below.

 Today, since I’m in a lovey-dovey, melancholy mood, I wanted to make something a bit Valentine-ish.
 Trust me, this is as easy as crafts get.
 We’re going to make a Valentine Cork Heart.
-All you need essentially are corks and hot glue.

-1) Draw a heart on a piece of paper to the size you desire.
+Step 1) Draw a heart on a piece of paper to the size you desire.

 My choice of corks were strictly reserved for the natural cork this time vs. the newer synthetic corks.
 As far as wine is concerned, I understand that the newer, synthetic corks are actually more effective in preserving the wine, but for crafting, this girl is old school, and desires REAL cork.
 I love the texture, the cracks and crevasses, each vineyards topography printed on the porous cork, and the saturation and depth of color tints from the wine these corks once guarded secure.